Long Beach State Dirtbags baseball: The Gonsalves era (1970–1988)

-The Snow Era (1989–2001)
+The Snow era (1989–2001)

 Dave Snow was hired as head coach in 1989 after a successful four-year run at Loyola Marymount, where he had led the Lions to two WCC titles and their first ever CWS appearance.
 By contrast, Long Beach was coming off the worst stretch in program history, going a combined 66–163 over four seasons.
 Additionally, the team was being forced to play without the benefit a true home field, splitting games between Long Beach City College, Cerritos College, and Blair Field.
 (Ironically, the lack of a field ended up being a crucial ingredient in the creation of the team's iconic nickname – see below).

 Snow set out with the aim of raising the program back to a competitive level.
 Unexpectedly, that year Snow wound up engineering the greatest single-season turnaround in NCAA history.
 Long Beach State exploded onto the college baseball scene by winning their first 18 games to start the 1989 season.
 Just one season removed from a 14–45 record, the reborn 49ers performed a complete turnaround by going 50–15 overall and winning their first conference title in two decades.
-In the NCAA Tournament, the "Dirtbags" went undefeated in their Regional and reached the College World Series, a school first.
+In the NCAA tournament, the "Dirtbags" went undefeated in their Regional and reached the College World Series, a school first.
 Though they failed to win a game in the Series, the Dirtbags' improbable run earned Snow NCAA Coach of the Year honors (three years after having won the same award at LMU, making him the first repeat winner of the prestigious award).

 The team suffered a regression in 1990, slipping to 4th in the conference and missing the postseason.
-But the following year the Dirtbags returned to form as Snow led the '91 team to a 46–19 record – good for a 2nd-place finish in the conference and an at-large bid to the NCAA tournament.
+But the following year Snow led the '91 team to a 46–19 record – good for a 2nd-place finish in the conference and an at-large bid to the NCAA tournament.
 The team again won their regional and advanced to their second College World Series, this time reaching the second round before being eliminated.